 Operating leases include non-cancelable terms and exclude renewal option periods, property taxes, insurance and maintenance expenses on leased properties.
 There are no off-balance sheet arrangements other than our operating leases.
-See Note 14 - Commitments and Contingencies in the notes to the condensed consolidated financial statements for additional information related to our operating lease obligations.
-See Note 11 - Impact from Thailand Flood for a discussion associated with the impact of the floods in Thailand on our equipment which includes those under capital lease.
+See Note 14 - Commitments and Contingencies in the notes to the consolidated financial statements for additional information related to our operating lease obligations.